- Search The Registry

 *On this date, in 1865, Virginia Union University (VUU) was founded.
 This is a private, historically black university (HBCU) in Richmond, Virginia.

-It took its present name in 1899 after the merger of two older schools, Richmond Theological Institute and Wayland Seminary.
+It changed its name in 1899 after merging two older schools, Richmond Theological Institute and Wayland Seminary.
 Both were founded after the end of the American Civil War by the American Baptist Home Mission Society.
 In 1932, Hartshorn Memorial College, a women's college, merged with VUU.
 The university was founded to give the newly emancipated slaves an opportunity for education of the mind in an ethical, religious environment.

 Virginia Union University embraces the uniqueness and contributions of the African Diaspora, celebrating the value of cultural and intellectual diversity and enrollment is open to all students without regard to racial background.
 The university provides comprehensive undergraduate liberal arts programs and graduate education for Christian ministries.
-To this end, a guiding principle of the university's educational program is a strong focus upon moral values and ethics, and students are encouraged to engage in activities that promote self-actualization.
+To this end, a guiding principle of the university's educational program is a strong focus on moral values and ethics.
+Students are encouraged to engage in activities that promote self-actualization.

 The American Baptist Home Mission Society (ABHMS) founded the school in 1865, shortly after Union troops took control of Richmond, Virginia, at the end of the American Civil War.
 Soon the proposed mission was expanded to offer courses and programs at college, high school, and preparatory levels to both men and women.
 This effort was the beginning of Virginia Union University.